 The applicant must fall into one of the following categories:

 - a public sector team considering spinning out one or more of its services

 - a live public service mutual looking to grow

-- a public service organisation which has already spun out of the public sector and is considering converting to a public service mutual model
+- a public service organisation which is considering converting to a public service mutual model

 The majority of services must be delivered in England.

 Grant funding must be spent and claimed by 31 March 2018.